torvalds/linux/Documentation/driver-api/fpga/fpga-mgr.rst

  3. .write_complete

 The .write_init function will prepare the FPGA to receive the image data.
-The buffer passed into .write_init will be atmost .initial_header_size bytes long, if the whole bitstream is not immediately available then the core code will buffer up at least this much before starting.
+The buffer passed into .write_init will be at most .initial_header_size bytes long;
+if the whole bitstream is not immediately available then the core code will buffer up at least this much before starting.